MICHIGAN FLIPPERS PINBALL LEAGUE

 Session 1

 The inaugural pinball league play day!
-Register in advance on Matchplay or with Ryan near the glass desk before 5:00PM.
+Register in advance on Matchplay or with Ryan in the arcade basement.

 Session 2